rstek/cuez-assignment/Resiliency.md

 To get true idempotency the `EpisodeDuplication` model should store or have access to the processed Part/Item/Block IDs (or ranges).
  Each job consults that metadata before inserting new records so retries never create duplicates.

+### Chunk sizes
+Chunk sizes should probably be set on the EpisodeDuplication record.
+So that when we restart a duplication / continue a failed duplication we can use the same chunk sizes.
+Because the constants can change between deployments.

 ## Monitoring & Alerting

 ### Health Checks